Filling Granite Countertop Fissures Guide

-These type of coatings can look plastic, can be more of a hassle to maintain and can cause problems when/if the stone ever needs repair, etc.
+Also, these types of coatings can look plastic, can be more of a hassle to maintain, and can cause problems when/if the stone ever needs repair, etc.

 Filling Fissures and Uneven Shine on Granite Countertop

-Hi, We had granite installed a couple weeks back.
-The surface seems to look spotty, with areas of high shine and low shine, it feels gritty and you can see fissures and pits.
+Hi, We had granite countertops installed a couple weeks back.
+The surface looks spotty, with areas of high shine and low shine.
+It feels gritty and you can see fissures and pits.

 Please explain if this is normal and if we can have it treated with something that will even out the shine and fill the pits.
 Thank you in advance!